DavidMertz/RegEx_Puzzles/book.md

 What we do here is several steps:

 First, make sure we are beginning at the start of the string ('^').
-This is where 's4' failed, it doubles as a suffix, but we are required to start at the beginning.
+This is where 's4' failed; it doubles as a suffix, but we are required to start at the beginning.

 Second, match at least one '@' symbol, up to however many occur in a row.
-After that group of '@'s, we have a space that is not part of the group.
+After that group of '@' symbols, we have a space that is not part of the group.

 Third, *lookahead* to a pattern that has twice as many '@' symbols as